mwusdv/CarND-Capstone/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

 ## Bottleneck
 When I built `waypoint_updateer`, `twist_controller`, `tl_detector`, everything seemed to work well.
 The car could run a whole lap in the simulator.
-But when I activate the camera message in the simulator, in order to add traffic light detection, something went wrong.
+But when I activated the camera message in the simulator, in order to add traffic light detection, something went wrong.

-The car always started to wobble at a certain area.
-At first, I thought there were something special in that area.
-Therefore I made `waypoint_anaylyzer' and plotted the whole route:
+The car always started to wobble and finally went off the way at a certain area.
+At first, I thought there could be something special in that area.
+Therefore I made `waypoint_anaylyzer` and plotted the whole route:

 ![Example](waypoints.png)